Justin-Credible/Ionic-TypeScript-Starter/docs/getting-started.md

 `gulp init` sets up the Cordova platform and plugins, obtains libraries, and compiles code.
 See [Gulp Tasks](gulp-tasks.md) for details.

-Your envrionment should now be ready for development!
+Your environment should now be ready for development!